The minority government of the ruling Liberal Party in Canada had recently tabled its first federal budget since 2019.

 Canada will also invest some $110 million in additional spending over the next three years on the Temporary Foreign Worker Program (TFWP).

 If you are looking to immigrate for better work opportunities and higher life chances, Canada should be on your top priority list.
-As an experienced and trusted immigration consultant for over two decades, CanApprove is open to all aspiring immigrants who need assistance in visa program selection, visa documentation, career counseling, and more.
+As an experienced and trusted immigration consultant for over two decades, CanApprove is open to all aspiring immigrants who need assistance in visa program selection, visa documentation, career counselling, and more.

 Book your free appointment today!